tallforasmurf/CrInPy/craftinginterpreters/Readme.md

 (Modified into upside-down "blog" posting sequence, with latest sections at the top by chapter.)

+## Suspending

+OK, I have decided to suspend work on this.
+I may come back to it later in the year; if I do it will be to try to understand Nystrom's bytecode spec, and to build a Python-based compiler comprising the current Scanner, Parser and Resolver, generating bytecode output to be executed by the Nystrom VM in C.

+Meanwhile I have another hopefully more rewarding project to work on.

 ## Chapter 14: the Bytecode Saga begins

 But how big a leap is that?
 I understand bytecodes well.
 In a side note, Nystrom mentions one of the earliest bytecodes, Wirth's p-code, and links to [that wiki page](https://en.wikipedia.org/wiki/P-code_machine).
 My personal introduction was in APL\360, which rendered the user's input expression into a string of binary units which it then executed.
 Not bytes; I think I remember them as 16-bit units.
 But same idea.
 Anyway; let's get into it.